LetMeCode01/We-got-a-Space-Problem/README.md

 ## Menu requirements(not finished yet)

--Intro message
+- Intro message
--Start game
+- Start game
--Highscore
+- Highscore
--Settings
+- Settings
--About (me!)
+- About(me!)
--How to play
+- How to play

 ## Components:

--Arduino board
+- Arduino board
--Breadboards
+- Breadboards
--Joystick
+- Joystick
--1088AS matrix
+- 1088AS matrix
--LCD Display(work in progress)
+- LCD Display(work in progress)
--Buzzer
+- Buzzer(active)
--Button
+- Button
--Rezistors and Capacitors
+- Rezistors and Capacitors
--Wires
+- Wires
--LDR photoresistor (to release from entrapment)
+- LDR photoresistor (to escape from entrapment)
--Pause button(not yet implemented)
+- Pause button(not yet implemented)

 ### 🎥 Demo Video